 - Insurance: This should be the solar company's responsibility - to insure the solar panels.

 - End of lease: What happens when the term is over?
 Removal of the panels, or will you as a consumer have the right to purchase the panels at a reduced cost?
 How will that cost be determined?

-What Other Options Are There if you Want Solar Panels?
+What Other Ownership Options Are There if you Want Solar Panels?

-If you would prefer to purchase your own solar panels, instead of a lease, you can still minimize the upfront cost by financing solar panels.
+If you would prefer to purchase your own solar panels, instead of leasing them, you can still minimize the upfront cost by financing solar panels.

 Options may include: direct vendor financing (through companies like Sharp Solar or BP Solar), power purchase agreements (the provider finances, installs and owns your solar panels, and you pay them instead of a utility company for power), local government loans (residents within the district borrow money from the municipality and pay it back through property tax increases) or Energy-Efficient Mortgages (financing for energy-efficient installations are secured by equity in your home).

 The bottom line is that it's time to stop thinking about solar power as prohibitively expensive.
 You can go solar through a solar panel lease, or other financing options.
 And, like Kathy Nalty in the beginning of this article, you'll both save money and reduce your use of carbon-emitting, non-renewable resources.